Stay Engaged. Get Involved!

 ACFP Committees members, new and outgoing, were recognized for their contributions to the ACFP’s mandate and operations.
 The fairly new committee structure and new committee members have served the ACFP well as we embark on an increased focus on leadership in system transformation, value of membership, influencing public policy that impacts the care of patients and families in primary care, and provision of relevant and timely continuing professional development and medical education.

 Interested in a Committee?

 The ACFP is always looking for committed volunteers wanting to make a change and participate in College programs, services, and governance.
 Formal invitations for committee members go out annually in the spring.
 Visit the Board & Committees page for more information on ACFP’s committees and select a committee from the links provided.
-To learn more about ACFP committee positions currently vacant, scroll down to the bottom of this page.
+To learn more about ACFP committee positions currently vacant, see below.